-- 67. Since 1996 I have read well over 300 affidavits by LGBT peoples from Latin America who are seeking political asylum based on their sexual orientation.
-Mr. XXXX's life experiences of trying to cope with his homosexuality, while extremely tragic, is consistent with everything I have read or heard about homosexuality in Colombia. - 68.
+- 69. Since 1996 I have read well over 200 affidavits by LGBT peoples from Latin America who are seeking political asylum based on their sexual orientation.
+Mr. XXXX's life experiences of trying to cope with his homosexuality, while extremely tragic, is consistent with everything I have read or heard about homosexuality in Colombia. - 70.
 The religious norms and attitudes described above also permeated the core beliefs of the nation's principal political parties.
 Founded in 1848 and 1849 respectfully, the Partido Liberal (Liberal Party) of Colombia and the Partido Conservador (Conservative Party) are the two oldest, continuously-functioning political parties in Latin America.
-In the beginning, both were composed of different groups of elites who agreed on the basic socio-economic rules of the game , i.e., absolutely no agrarian reform, mobilization of the rural peasantry, or meaningful political participation by anyone outside of the elite. - 69.
+In the beginning, both were composed of different groups of elites who agreed on the basic socio-economic rules of the game , i.e., absolutely no agrarian reform, mobilization of the rural peasantry, or meaningful political participation by anyone outside of the elite. - 71.
 In the late nineteenth century, the two parties were sharply divided along religious lines.
 The Conservatives wanted the Roman Catholic Church to be the supreme institution in the nation, while the Liberals were imbued with modernizing and secularizing ideas and perceived the Church to be an obstacle to the changes they hoped to bring about.
-Each party organized armies to oppose the other and both used religious propaganda to win adherents among the lower classes: the Christ-centered Church of the Middle Ages or the blasphemous anti-Christ, the Reformation and the French Revolution. - 70.
+Each party organized armies to oppose the other and both used religious propaganda to win adherents among the lower classes: the Christ-centered Church of the Middle Ages or the blasphemous anti-Christ, the Reformation and the French Revolution. - 72.
 This religious fervency has continued to be important up to the present, but in real political terms, what is really important is that entire extended families for generations have belonged to either the Liberal or the Conservative parties.
 One's political affiliation was determined before birth; your parents/family belonged to one party or the other and you inherited that affiliation.
 One married within the party, chose friends, business associates, and, most importantly compadres within the party structure.
-It was the most defining element in one's life. - 71.
-Thus, membership in either the Liberal or Conservative Parties was and is an incredibly powerful combination of political and religious belief structures, all bound together with the trappings of a Latin American extended family structure.
+It was the most defining element in one's life. - 73.
+Thus, membership in either the Liberal or Conservative Parties was and is an incredibly powerful combination of political and religious belief structures, all bound together with the trappings of a Latin American extended family structure. - 74.
+As a consequence of these beliefs, families have been known to kill homosexual relatives rather than risk the opprobrium which will be called down upon them.